Man shot after snowball thrown at car; police seek suspect information

-An unknown man reportedly opened fire on a group soliciting donations along a north Tulsa road late last week after a snowball was thrown at his car, and police are intent on tracking him down.
+An unknown man reportedly opened fire on a group soliciting donations along a north Tulsa street after a snowball was thrown at his car late last week, and police are intent on tracking him down.

-The victim was reportedly soliciting donations for a basketball organization with several teenagers when a teen threw a snowball at the car of a driver who declined to roll down his window, according to a police news release.
+The victim reportedly was soliciting donations for a basketball organization with several teenagers when one of the teens threw a snowball at the car of a driver who declined to roll down his window, according to a police news release.

 "The victim said a man in the car then opened the car door and fired several gunshots, hitting him in the foot one time," the release states.